Arborist Services for Landscape Architects

 I'm Michael Schuck, an ISA Certified Arborist who's worked across the Bay Area for over 13 years.
-I write the arborist reports, tree protection plans, and species inventories that get projects approved — the first time.
+I write the arborist reports, tree protection plans, and species inventories that get projects approved β the first time.

-Services for Design & Development Professionals
+Services for Design Professionals

 Arborist Reports for Permits

 Single-tree or multi-tree reports for removal, pruning, or construction permits.
-ISA TRAQ-qualified risk assessments available.

-- Ordinance compliance analysis per city code
+- Ordinance compliance analysis

-- Photo documentation and site plan markup
+- Photo documentation

 Tree Protection Plans (TPP)

-- Root protection zone (RPZ) mapping per ANSI A300
+- Root protection zone mapping

-- Fencing and barrier specifications (detail drawings included)
+- Fencing and barrier specifications

-- Grading, trenching, and excavation protocols
+- Grading and trenching protocols

-- Monitoring schedule with inspector coordination
+- Monitoring schedule

-- Contractor briefing and on-site kick-off included
+- Contractor briefing included

 Tree Inventory & Assessment